-Respiratory Organs Of Animals: What is respiration?
+Respiratory Organs in Animals: What is respiration?
 Respiration is one of the life processes, which involves the oxidation of food in the cells.
 Respiration involves the exchange of gases.
 But how does this process occur in different animals?
 It occurs through respiratory organs.
 What are the respiratory organs in aquatic animals?
 Respiratory organs in different animals are different and it is a very interesting topic for the students to learn.

 What should be the criteria that a respiratory organ should have?
 How do simple and complex organisms carry out this process?
 Read through the article to find out more about common features of respiratory organs in aquatic and terrestrial animals, the evolution of respiratory organs in different animals and much more!